readthedocs/readthedocs.org/docs/privacy-policy.rst

 Payment processing
 ++++++++++++++++++

-Should you choose to donate to Read the Docs or purchase a `Gold subscription`_, your payment information and details will be processed by Stripe.
+Should you choose to donate to Read the Docs, purchase a `Gold subscription`_, or become a subscriber to Read the Docs' commercial hosting product, your payment information and details will be processed by Stripe.
 Read the Docs does not store your payment information.